 It’s not something we want you to do, recommend that you do or advise that you do; but it’s there if you have an emergency you just cannot find the cash to handle.
 A credit card advance is expensive.
 These typically charge a lot more interest than just making a credit card purchase, but if you can take the advance and pay it back before your next bill is due and your interest is accrued, it’s not a bad option to help you get by for a few day.

 This is not something that’s always easy to do, but it can help you.
 If you can part with something valuable, this is a great way to make a little money.
-If you can’t, you can pawn it for a personal loan so that you can get it back when you pay the loan back.
+If you can’t, you can pawn it for personal loans so that you can get it back when you pay the loan back.
 It’s a great way to make a little money in the next few hours, but be sure that you pay your loan back quickly as they charge very high interest rates.

 Tap Into your 401K